rev2004/php-auth/trunk/src/README.txt

 	- Ability to be included in other pages
 		- The login form can be utilized stand-alone, or included in another page with zero modification.
-	- Configurable logging of successful and failed logins, logouts, and page accesses.

 Use:
 	Copy the files into a directory on the web server.
-Edit the 'auth.ini' file to set the proper values for the database and the script's location, as well as the options for logging.
+Edit the 'auth_config.php' file to set the proper values for the database and the script's location.

 	Import the 'auth_db.sql' file into the database.